 Which are the Sentinel-5P data products types, when and how do they become available to users?

-The Sentinel-5P products are set out in the Tropomi user guide.
+The Sentinel-5P products are set out in the Tropomi mission pages.
 Level-1B and Level-2 products will be released to users progressively, upon product validation following the satellite commissioning of 6 months.
 They will be made available via the Copernicus Open Access Hub as for the other Sentinel missions.

 What is the cost of Sentinel data?